 I'm especially excited that the Designer Tin of Cards kit is included in this promotion.
 This kit is a fantastic way to build out your stash of cards to have on hand for ready mailing.
 Alternatively, this kit will make a fantastic gift for a crafty friend or family member this Holiday Season.
 I'll definitely be purchasing one of them to take advantage of this great deal!

 If you do take advantage of this fantastic kit, you should know that the list of additional products in the catalog is incorrect.
 Stampin' Up! has an extensive editing process for their catalogs, but with something this big and complex, a few errors may occur.
 The products that you need are: Designer TIn of Cards stamp set (p.
 161); Crushed Curry, Cucumber Crush, Dapper Denim, Emerald Envy, and Tip Top Taupe Classic Stampin' Pads (p.
-169-170); Fast Fuse Adhesive (p.
+169-170); Fast Fuse Adhesive (also part of the promotion – p.
 182); Mini Glue Dots (p.
 182); and Stampin' Dimensionals (p.
 182).

-There is another Stampin' Up! promotion that starts on October 1st, and you can take advantage of the two offers until October 5th.
+There is another Stampin' Up! promotion that starts on October 1st that runs for all of October, and you can take advantage of both offers until October 5th.
 I'll share the other promotion in a post tomorrow – they are both great deals, so please take your time to check them out.

 We made this card in the stamp club gathering in July.
 It was an especially busy evening because the ladies made this card the same evening that they made the birthday shaker card that I shared here a couple of weeks ago.
 There are several stepped up details on this card that make it especially pretty.
 I can't claim responsibility for designing this – I learned all about it from a fellow demonstrator named Linda.
 I thought it was SOOO go-juss that I just had to share it with my stamp club gals.
 This is one of those cards that is more involved to create, but the end result is totally worth it.